cleardusk/3DDFA_V2/readme.md

 The implementation of tracking is simply by alignment.
 If the head pose > 90° or the motion is too fast, the alignment may fail.
 I use a threshold to trickly check the tracking state, but it is unstable.

+You can refer to `demo.ipynb` for the step-by-step tutorial.

 ## Citation

 If your work or research benefits from this repo, please cite two bibs below : )